How to Become a Financial Analyst in India: 2025 Guide

 They are also required to write detailed reports to present their findings and set investment principles for companies as part of brokerage.
 For this, they would need to work closely with the accounting team.
 They are also responsible for building automated forecast tools that would enhance productivity.

-Furthermore, a financial analyst would need to develop technical analyses like charts and finance models.
+Furthermore, a financial analyst would need to develop technical analyses like charts and financial models.
 They must evaluate market health to support and guide their clients.
 They need to gather data and forecast changes in revenue and propose increases or decreases in expenditure.

 What Are The Skills Needed To Become A Financial Analyst?